Monday, April 5, 2010

 I think that inspiration is everywhere.
 There's no way I would be able to narrow it down to one specific thing.
 I see things that inspire, that provoke thought, that keep the wheels churning almost every day.
 Design is every where, whether man-made or natural, and because I think it's impossible for there to be one single source of inpiration.

 As to what problem design should solve next, I would agree with Miguel Vasquez: to improve the quality of life.
+Good design is out there, and I think good desgin can also help solve this problem.

 Saturday, March 13, 2010